 Updated: 3 days ago

 A Shimmering World of Illusion

 One of the delights of writing historical mysteries is the ability to explore different times and imagine myself there with my characters.
 As I'm becoming immersed in writing my new novel, Mystery Fair, I've discovered some fascinating things about a shimmering world of illusion called the White City.

-The officially-named World's Columbian Exposition opened on May 1, 1893.
+The Fair opened on May 1, 1893.
 It commemorated the 400th anniversary (plus one year) of Christopher Columbus' arrival on the shores of what would be called America.

 The Fair contained an astounding number of classical buildings, whimsically created smaller buildings, statues, sculptures, fountains and exhibits featuring all the marvels men and women had created.

 From 600 acres that were little more than a mud flat, thousands of workers put together a dream world.
 And like a dream world, the Fair was not meant to last.
 Little is left of the White City today, but the stories remain.

 Although the Fair was intended to acknowledge Columbus, he had a powerful rival.

 Ancient stories and sagas told of an Icelandic explorer named Leif Eriksson.
 These stories wove a fantastic tale: Eriksson had arrived on the shores of North America nearly 400 years ahead of Columbus.